Bogdanfritz/CodingGameBotsRace/Bronze League/bronze league readme.txt

 Aaaand it Works!
 Kind of.
 I managed to win one attempt in the test run for Bronze League.
 Will try several more to check for bugs then try out the arena.
 I still need to make some avoiding logic for enemies.
 Currently i'm loosing due to getting hit by enemies.
 Elapsed 1 hr 30

+I want to test if i can use my thrust to calculate my next position by using my previous logged position .
+It might not work because i need velocity and i think thrust is acceleration...
+Not sure means i want to test it and check against coding game's debug vaue of Speed. podPosition = deltaPosition * frameCount deltaPosition = (podPositions[podPositions.size() -2 ] - position).Normalised()

+pod speed vector might be the direction vector from my player to the destination * thrust.
+Late edit: * deltaTime But i'm off by a small margin of units and i'm not sure why. elapsed time 30 minutes

+So the first idea is incorrect because i can't account for the inertia of my pod.
+I still want to find a way using this kind of formula to represent my path so i can check the enemy path, of whom i don't know the thrust
+So the thrust is the difference between the current position and the next position.
+Interesting.

+Having the direction of movement of the enemy form his last two positions, i can presume he's aiming for my next checkpoint and check if our paths would intersect by projecting several points ahead.
+It's not the best solution but it's the best i could come up with with my experience.